nervosnetwork/rfcs/rfcs/0017-tx-valid-since/0017-tx-valid-since.md

 * ignore this validate rule if all 64 bits of `since` are 0.
 * check `metric_flag` flag:
     * the lower 56 bits of `since` represent block number if `metric_flag` is `00`.
-    * the lower 56 bits of `since` represent epoch number if `metric_flag` is `01`.
+    * the lower 56 bits of `since` represent epoch information if `metric_flag` is `01`.
     * the lower 56 bits of `since` represent block timestamp if `metric_flag` is `10`.
 * check `relative_flag`:
     * consider field as absolute lock time if `relative_flag` is `0`:
-        * fail the validation if tip's block number or epoch number or block timestamp is less than `since` field.
+        * fail the validation if tip's block number or epoch or block timestamp is less than `since` field.
     * consider field as relative lock time if `relative_flag` is `1`:
-        * find the block which produced the input cell, get the block timestamp or block number or epoch number based on `metric_flag` flag.
+        * find the block which produced the input cell, get the block timestamp or block number or epoch based on `metric_flag` flag.
-        * fail the validation if tip's number or epoch number or timestamp minus block's number or epoch number or timestamp is less than `since` field.
+        * fail the validation if tip's number or epoch or timestamp minus block's number or epoch or timestamp is less than `since` field.
 * Otherwise, the validation SHOULD continue.

 A cell lock script can check the `since` field of an input and return invalid when `since` not satisfied condition, to indirectly prevent cell to be spent.